-The most employed techniques of skin reconstruction for burns is auto-transplantation which consists of performing skin grafts by taking the tissue from the patient.
+The most employed techniques of skin reconstruction for burns is auto-transplantation (autograft or autologous graft).
+The latter consists of performing skin grafts by taking the tissue from the patient.
 The only disadvantage is that these grafts can leave a small scar in the area from which they are obtained.

 What should a patient do after this intervention?

-What is the cost of skin graft in Turkey and Istanbul?
+What is the cost of a skin graft in Turkey & Istanbul?

-The cost of a skin transplant in Turkey and Istanbul varies depending on the patient’s condition.
+The cost of a skin graft in Turkey and Istanbul varies depending on the patient’s condition.
 The more severe or extensive the damage, the higher the cost of the procedure.
-In order to know the price of a treatment in Euros or dinars, do not hesitate to ask for a free quote with Turquie santé.
+In order to know the price of a treatment, do not hesitate to ask for a free quote with Turquie santé